 For example, if you’re in clothing ecommerce, and you have gender data, don’t send your brilliantly crafted EDM on summer dresses to you then men in your list (unless you have a great reason!).
 You’re just wasting a valuable touch point and risking an unsubscribe from a poor experience.

 There’s usually more power in the data from your CRM than you might think, which can be used for really smart audience segmentation.
-We’d love to hear about your database to find out how we can help.
+We’d love to hear about your database to find out how our Melbourne email marketing agency can help.

 It’s vital to run ongoing A/B testing throughout the life of your email marketing activity.
 It’s especially important to test when rolling out new layouts or approaches.
 The…